 Work at Nine Mile Creek has been completed, restoring forested wetlands, enhancing stream conditions for fish spawning and migration, and improving habitat along the creek.
 Thirty acres have been transformed into diverse new habitat, a healthier creek, and improved access for canoeing and kayaking.
 The project involved the removal of contaminated soil and invasive, non-native plants, realigning the creek, grading wetlands and floodplains, and planting more than 41,000 native trees, shrubs and flowers.
 More than 150 species of fish, birds, and other wildlife, including Osprey and Great Blue Heron, have already returned to the restored wetlands and nearby areas.
-These elements will provide critical linkages with wetlands at the former LCP Chemicals site, the Shrub Willow Farms at the former Solvay Settlings Basins, and future enhanced habitat along the shores of Onondaga Lake.
+These elements will provide critical linkages with wetlands at the former LCP Chemicals site, the Shrub Willow Farm at the former Solvay Settlings Basins, and future enhanced habitat along the shores of Onondaga Lake.

 The remediation was performed under the oversight of the New York State Department of Environmental Conservation, the New York State Department of Health, and the U.S. Environmental Protection Agency.